 Online reviews are hugely important to any business as they allow customers to review their experience on a trusted website.

 Review websites work hard to vet the businesses and tradespeople they list on the site.
 Helping to ensure those listed are qualified professionals and not cowboys benefits the customers looking for a tradesperson and the tradespeople themselves.
-A few of the most popular review websites include Check A Trade, Rated People, Trust A Trader, Trusted Traders.
+A few of the most popular review websites include Google, Feefo Checkatrade, Rated People, Trust A Trader, and Trusted Traders.

 Word of mouth is arguably one of the best ways to attract customers.
 It’s organic and, therefore, deemed more trustworthy than non-organic marketing.

 “92% of consumers trust recommendations from others, even people they don’t know, over branded content.”
 Source: Realhub